Starting a new business can make you watch grass grow — it’s that exciting!

 AIDA — Who Is She?

 There are hundreds or thousands of sales processes out there.
-Each company has its unique system that allows them to generate income.
+Each company has a unique system that allows them to generate income.
 However, most of these funnels, if not all, originate from one root — AIDA.

 AIDA stands for Awareness, Interest, Desire, and Action.